The World's Largest Modern & Contemporary Prints & Editions Platform

 Shop Till You Drop, 2011, Bruton Lane, West End

-Looming over passers-by from over two storeys high, it depicts a woman with a full shopping trolley mid-fall from the top of a building.
+Towering over passers-by from more than two stories high, the mural features Banksy's signature stencilled female figure, reminiscent of his early street works, with a shopping trolley in freefall from the top of a building.
 Banksy’s aim was to point out the dangers of consumerism, which is a topic he revisits often in his limited editions prints such as in the work Festival (Destroy Capitalism).

 Very Little Helps by Banksy - MyArtBrokerVery Little Helps © Bansky 2008